ManticoreProject/manticore/README.md

 <container-id>      <image-name>        "/bin/bash"         11 hours ago        Up 11 hours                             reverent_brattain
 ```

-Then use that `container-id` to copy the results directory out of the container
+Then use that `container-id` to [copy the results directory](https://docs.docker.com/engine/reference/commandline/cp/)
-like so (from outside of the Docker session):
+out of the container and into your local file system like so:

 ```console
 $ docker cp container-id:/usr/pmlc/results .
 ```

+Once you've copied the results directory to your local file system,
+it's safe to end the Docker session with `CTRL+D`.

-### Step 4: Evaluate the results
+### Step 2: Evaluate the results

+Now that you have the results directory from Step 1, we can evaluate the claims
+in the paper.

 In this step we detail the claims in the paper supported by the artifact and how
 to check them against the results generated in Step 3.